VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is an intelligent desktop automation tool powered by Google's Gemini AI.
 It interprets natural language commands to execute a wide range of tasks on desktop computers.
 The project aims to be a comprehensive productivity powerhouse, offering a unified ecosystem with over 310+ features, including smart Desktop RAG, 9 Smart Automation & AI features, Natural Language Workflow Builder, 8 Communication Enhancement features, 7 new essential utility tools, and a real-time WebSocket dashboard for live monitoring.
 It integrates advanced AI for code generation, screen analysis, natural language understanding, professional-grade data analysis, various utility modules, and real-time remote monitoring capabilities, including an Intelligent AI Assistant.

 ## User Preferences
+- **Interface:** User prefers desktop GUI interfaces only - NO web-based interfaces.
+Project uses tkinter-based GUIs (gui_app.py, enhanced_gui.py) for local desktop use.
 - **Chat Monitoring:** User prefers visual/screen-based chat monitoring where AI controls the real Gmail/WhatsApp interface on screen, rather than background API calls.
 This allows them to watch the AI work in real-time.
+- **File Structure:** Well-organized modular architecture with modules/ directory containing core, voice, automation, ai_features, utilities, etc.

 ## System Architecture
 The AI Desktop Automation Controller is built with Python 3.11 and utilizes a modular architecture, enabling a wide range of desktop automation and AI-powered functionalities.

 ### UI/UX Decisions
-The system offers three interface options:
+The system offers desktop GUI and CLI interfaces:
-1.  **Original GUI** (`gui_app.py`): A comprehensive, feature-rich interface with a tabbed design, live clock, quick-access buttons, and real-time console output.
+1.  **Original GUI** (`modules/core/gui_app.py`): A comprehensive, feature-rich interface with a tabbed design, live clock, quick-access buttons, and real-time console output.
-2.  **Enhanced Modern GUI** (`enhanced_gui.py`): A redesigned interface featuring a dark theme, a dashboard with live statistics, sidebar navigation, 6 major views, a stunning color palette (navy blue backgrounds, purple-blue accents), hover effects, and a professional high-contrast appearance with a terminal-style command prompt bar.
+2.  **Enhanced Modern GUI** (`modules/core/enhanced_gui.py`): A redesigned interface featuring a dark theme, a dashboard with live statistics, sidebar navigation, 6 major views, a stunning color palette (navy blue backgrounds, purple-blue accents), hover effects, and a professional high-contrast appearance with a terminal-style command prompt bar.
-3.  **Web Interface** (`streamlit_app.py`): A Streamlit-based web interface optimized for cloud/browser environments with browser audio input, voice response playback, real-time command processing, visual status indicators, command history, and quick reference guide.
-Ideal for Replit deployment.
+3.  **CLI Interface** (`launch_cli.py`): Command-line interface for cloud/headless environments (like Replit).
+Runs with xvfb for headless GUI automation.
+Perfect for remote deployment.

 Both desktop GUIs are built with `tkinter` and support VATSAL Mode and Self-Operating Mode.
-A CLI interface (`main.py`) is also available.
+All interfaces require `GEMINI_API_KEY` environment variable to be set.

 ### Technical Implementations
 -   **AI Command Processing:** Gemini AI is integrated for natural language processing and converting commands into actions.